 On July 23, 2012, Prime Minister Oscar Valdés and his government resigned.
 The resignation came after Valdés received heavy criticism on how he handled the Conga mining project, a project involving surface mining of a copper quarry that also contains gold.
 Valdés came down hard against activists who protested against the project as well as other social issues.
 Juan Jiménez was named the new prime minister.
 However, Jiménez resigned a little over a year later, on October 29, 2013.
 He was replaced by César Villanueva, president of San Martin, a region in northern Peru.

 On June 7, 2013, President Ollanta Humala stated that he would not grant a pardon to former President Alberto Fujimori.
 Fujimori's family requested the pardon back in October 2012 for medical reasons.
 In prison for corruption and human rights violations, Fujimori has tongue cancer and other health problems.
 Humala said he reviewed information from Fujimori's doctors as well as the former president's crimes to make his decision.
 Prior to Humala's decision, a presidential commission had advised against giving Fujimori a pardon.

 While president from 1990 to 2000, Fujimori oversaw the fight against the Shining Path, a guerrilla group.
 In 2009, he was sentenced to 25 years in prison for overseeing death squads that killed at least 25 people.

 René Cornejo was sworn in as prime minister on Feb.
 24, 2014.
 He became the fifth prime minister to serve since President Humala's first term began in July 2011.
-However, he resigned five months later after a political scandal.
+He resigned five months later after a political scandal.
 Minister of Labor Ana Jara replaced him as prime minister on July 22, 2014.